Construction submittal log template in Excel showing submittal numbers, review actions, color-coded status and float days.

 Anna Marie Goco

-What is a Submittal Log Template?
+What is a Construction Submittal Log Template?

 A construction submittal log template ensures that every submittal moves through a consistent review and approval process, reducing the risk of delays or non-compliance.
 It also serves as the single source of truth for submittal status across all project stakeholders.